rackerlabs/support-how-to/content/cloud-servers/install-auter-on-centos6.md

 Auter is now configured on your system to automatically apply updates at the specified time and reboot the server after application.

-You can find more information about different configuration options in the Auter man pages.

-### Further information
+### More information

-- You can find more information about different configuration options in the [Auter main pages](https://github.com/rackerlabs/auter).
+You can find more information about different configuration options in the [Auter GitHub repository](https://github.com/rackerlabs/auter).